dalibo/emaj/docs/en/impactsAdmin.rst

 Due to a PostgreSQL constraint, the rollback of application sequences assigned to a tables group is the only operation that is not protected by transactions.
 That is the reason why application sequences are processed at the very end of the :ref:`rollback operations <emaj_rollback_group>`.
 (For the same reason, at set mark time, application sequences are processed at the beginning of the operation.)

-In case of a cluster stop during an E-Maj rollback execution, it is recommended to rerun this rollback just after the cluster restart, to ensure that application sequences and tables remain properly synchronised.
+In case of an instance stop during an E-Maj rollback execution, it is recommended to rerun this rollback just after the instance restart, to ensure that application sequences and tables remain properly synchronised.

 Saving and restoring the database
 ---------------------------------